constellation-daq/Constellation/docs/operator_guide/concepts/configuration_files.md

 # Configuration Files

-Constellation controllers use configuration files as source for the parameters to distribute to the satellites for their {bdg-secondary}`initializing` state, as well as for additional configuration parameter supplied during the optional {bdg-secondary}`reconfiguring` state described in the [satellite section](./satellite.md#changing-states---transitions).
+Constellation uses configuration files as source for the parameters.
+Controllers parse and validate these configuration files and distribute the derived configuration sections to the individual satellites for their {bdg-secondary}`initializing` state, as well as additional configuration parameter for the optional {bdg-secondary}`reconfiguring` state described in the [satellite section](./satellite.md#changing-states---transitions).

 This section describes the supported syntax and structure of configuration files and details some additional features such as default parameter values and environment variables.

 ## Supported File Syntax